grisov/Unmute/readme.md

 # NVDA Unmute

 * Author: Oleksandr Gryshchenko
-* Version: 1.3
+* Version: 1.4
 * Download [stable version][1]
 * Download [development version][2]

 This add-on checks the status of the Windows audio system when NVDA starts.
 And, if it turns out that the sound is muted - the add-on forcibly turns it on.
+At the same time, the volume level is checked separately for the NVDA process.
 The add-on also checks the status of the speech synthesizer.
 If there are problems with its initialization, attempts are made to start the synthesizer, which is specified in the NVDA settings.
-An additional feature is the ability to adjust the volume of the main audio device and separately for each running process using convenient keyboard shortcuts.

 ## Add-on settings dialog
 The following options are available in the add-on settings dialog: